 Lead Instructor: Xiaoyi Sun, instructor of Chinese, Madison Area Technical College

-Our students will experience Chinese pinyin, tones, and characters through games, music, and other hands-on learning activities.
-We will also explore Chinese culture through cultural activities such as Chinese Calligraphy, songs, and festivals.
+Go on a journey to experience Chinese pinyin, tones, and characters through games, music, and other hands-on learning activities.
+You’ll also immerse yourself in Chinese culture through activities such as Chinese calligraphy, songs, and festivals.

 Anticipated Activities:

-- Learn Chinese pinyin, tones, and characters through fun learning activities such as songs, music, interactive map, matching game, telephone game, four corners game, and role-play
+- Learn Chinese pinyin, tones, and characters through fun learning activities such as songs, music, an interactive map, a matching game, the telephone game, the four corners game, and role play.

-- Experience Chinese festivals through videos and hands-on activities (making moon cake, paper lantern, etc)
+- Experience Chinese festivals through videos and hands-on activities (make a moon cake, a paper lantern, etc.).

 Physical Activity Level: Low